isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Travis Walton abduction 1975.md

 ---
-description: The 1975 Travis Walton incident stands as one of the most extensively documented and controversial UFO abduction cases in history.
-On November 5, 1975,...
-layout: default
 title: 'The Travis Walton UFO Incident: A Critical Examination of Evidence and Claims'
 permalink: /ufo-top-100/travis-walton-abduction-1975/
-date: '2025-04-17 12:09:25 '
+date: '2025-04-17 16:08:15 '
 image: /assets/images/UFO - Top 100/Travis Walton abduction 1975-Full-Text.svg
+description: 'Exploring The Travis Walton UFO Incident: A Critical Examination of Evidence and Claims within the context of UFO - Top 100.'
 ---

 ---